 Employees always welcome promotions and pay raises, but those tactics may not be the most effective ways to engage with HIPOs.
 Research shows the most effective way to increase HIPO engagement is through growth opportunities and experiences — more so than promotions, rotations or special projects.

-Picking the right strategy is especially important for HIPOs, who are 15% more likely to leave than non-HIPO employees when they are disappointed with their future opportunities, according to CEB, now Gartner, data.
+Picking the right strategy is especially important for HIPOs, who are 15% more likely to leave than non-HIPO employees when they are disappointed with their future opportunities, according to Gartner data.